 If the deceased did not leave a valid will, a spouse, or next of kin could apply to be appointed a personal representative to deal with the estate’s administration.
 This is known as a grant of letters of administration.

-IRB Law has helped hundreds of clients through the process, ensuring they unlock the assets belonging to the deceased, and distribute them to the lawful beneficiaries.
-We offer a fixed fee price of $990 for either a grant of probate or letters of administration with no hidden fees.
+I.R.B Law has helped thousands of clients just like you through the process, ensuring they unlock the assets belonging to the deceased, and distributing them to their lawful beneficiaries.
+We offer incredibly competitive pricing for both grants of probate and letters of administration whilst maintaining a high service level.

 Not sure about the process or timelines of the grant of probate or letters of administration?
 Check out our FAQs or head over to the learning centre to find out more.